Dover Big Local

 A comprehensive guidelines document outlines the identity usage for Dover Big Local and its partners.

-Following its launch in September 2015, we are looking forward to continuing our relationship with the town as the scheme progresses over the coming decade.
+Following launch, we continue our working relationship with the town, as the scheme progresses over the coming decade.